helenensikat/GovDataWorkshop/Link Bundle 1 - Data analytics.md

 Data Analytics: Involves collecting raw data and using it to derive information that can inform decision-makers.

 This can mean identifying patterns and meaning in routinely collected data.
-Addressing complex policy problems, reavealing how programs result in particular outcomes.
+Addressing complex policy problems, revealing how programs result in particular outcomes.
 Working together to understand issues that span multiple agencies, & design evidence based policy.

 ### Current and coming data analytics centres